-SCUBAnauts International (SNI) offers guided learning by discovery.
-With each new exploration, we step into an unknown and exciting experiences.
-The uniqueness of the SNI program is it’s focus on the young men and women in the program.
-Our activities center around leadership, community service, social interaction, fitness, environmental science, and citizenship.
-Through regular monthly marine research SCUBA dives on artificial reefs and other underwater research sites, classroom participation, small group project leadership, extraordinary summer marine research expeditions, field trips, weekend diving excursions and valuable one-on-one mentorship with notable marine research biologists and other adult leaders, we are learning leadership skills that will be beneficial to us the rest of our lives and make us better stewards of our environment.
+The uniqueness of the SCUBAnauts International program is its focus on guided learning by discovery.
+With each new exploration, we step into unknown and exciting experiences.
+Our activities center around leadership, environmental science, community service, social interaction, fitness, and citizenship.
+Through marine research SCUBA diving, classroom participation, project leadership, research expeditions, field trips, weekend excursions and one-on-one interaction with mentors, Nauts master skills that will be beneficial for the rest of their lives and make them better stewards of our environment.

 Combat Wounded Veterans Challenge